Alexander Macomb (merchant): Career

-Marriage and family
+Personal life

 On May 4, 1773, Macomb married Mary Catherine Navarre, daughter of Robert de Navarre, the subdélégé of Detroit under the French.
 They had a large family.
 His namesake son Major General Alexander Macomb (1782–1841) had an illustrious military career, winning the Battle of Plattsburgh and serving as Commanding General of the United States Army from May 29, 1828, to June 25, 1841.
 He and five other Macomb sons served in the military during the War of 1812.

 Their daughter Jane Macomb married Hon.
 Robert Kennedy, a Scotsman who was brother of the Marquess of Ailsa.
 The Kennedys' daughter Sophia-Eliza married John Levett of Wychnor Park, Staffordshire, England.

-Their son John Navarre Macomb (March 7, 1774 – November 9, 1810) married Christina Livingston, granddaughter of Philip Livingston, signer of the United States Declaration of Independence.
+Their son John Navarre Macomb (March 7, 1774 – November 9, 1810) married Christina Livingston, granddaughter of Philip Livingston, a signer of the United States Declaration of Independence and Founding Father of the United States.
 John Navarre Macomb's children included Colonel John Navarre Macomb, Jr. (1811-1899).
 Macomb Jr's children included Montgomery M. Macomb (1852-1924), a career United States Army officer who attained the rank of Brigadier General.

 When his wife Mary died in 1790, Macomb had 10 children living at home.
 The next year he married Janet Marshall Rucker, herself a widow.
 They had seven more children, including Elizabeth Maria Macomb (born January 7, 1795), who married Thomas Hunt Flandrau, the law partner of Aaron Burr.
 The Flandraus' eldest son was Charles Eugene Flandrau (1808-1903), a Minnesota political and judicial figure.
-He was the grandfather of Isabella Greenway (1886-1953), U.S Representative from Arizona.
+He was the grandfather of Isabella Greenway (1886-1953), U.S. Representative from Arizona.

-Alexander Macomb died in the District of Columbia in 1831.
+Macomb died in Washington, D.C. in 1831.